senge-dev/pycovid-19-dxy/README-en_US.md

 Python covid-19 data, you can get the data from the world or your country.

+This project is EOL, please use pyeumonia instead, it is more powerful.

+for more information, please visit https://pypi.org/project/pyeumonia/

 ## How to use

 ### Installation